5 Ways To Improve Your LinkedIn Profile

 You work hard and should be proud to show off your successes.
 Don’t be afraid to ask the people you’ve worked with for a recommendation on LinkedIn.
 These recommendations will be featured prominently on your LinkedIn profile and visitors to your profile will be able to see examples of things you’ve accomplished.
-Getting recommendations from a wide variety of people can show your versatility, and shouldn’t just be saved for when you’re looking for a new job.
+Getting recommendations from a wide variety of people can show your versatility, and should be sought after when you’re looking for a new job.

 Be specific about what you’re looking for when you ask for a recommendation.
 Ideally, you should request comments that would make a big impact and show off a skill that you value (i.e. ask for a recommendation about your communication skills, work ethic, or positive attitude).
 If possible, ask the reviews to quantify their statements to the extent possible (e.g., “Abby’s contribution to our social media plan has boosted our Facebook engagement by 15%”).